 Bottom line

 For those who are solely focused on earning Hyatt points and elite night credits, the addition of the Mr & Mrs Smith properties to the World of Hyatt will probably be good news.
-For the rest of us who also enjoy all the other things that the World of Hyatt offers (elite benefits, good value redemptions, etc…), I can’t see that having Mr & Mrs Smith properties as part of the program will make much difference at all, and that’s disappointing.
+For the rest of us who also enjoy all the other things that the World of Hyatt offers (all the elite benefits, good value redemptions, etc…), I can’t see that having Mr & Mrs Smith properties as part of the program will make much difference at all, and that’s disappointing.

 What do you think of what the Mr & Mrs Smith properties bring to the World of Hyatt?